avannaa/illuminati-zone/aim.md

 thus, my slope formula is `slope * final hwi * % * constant`.

 what's that "constant" about? it's basically a value that relates your slope counting method to the hwi.
-like, if you count by pixels, you'll use a different constant to those that count breaks.
+like, if you count by pixels, you'll use a different constant to those who count breaks.
-however, in any case, the final result on aim should always be the same.
+in any case, the final result of the slope formula on aim should always be the same, of course.

 # spin

 repeating what was said on the power part, putting more backspin also results in a slight increase in wind influences [(see BooN's video)](https://www.youtube.com/watch?v=cVKGVM-hlwE).
-you can roughly estimate it as an 1% increase per spin~ (that value also varies according to conditions)
+you can roughly estimate it as an 1% increase per spin~ (that value also varies according to conditions).

+interestingly enough, that ends up meaning that (in most cases) using 30 frontspin will result in having to aim less than using 30 backspin, even though 30 frontspin will require a considerably higher % :o
+i don't really like it much though, as the sharper landing arc means you get a bit less leeway with power, but it's still kinda cool.

 # turning effect